 [Shower Scene without the Score]

-The reason why this scene where Marion Crane gets stabbed to death is so psychologically effective with the film score is because the screeching sound of the violin mimics sounds we biologically associate with stress and danger.
+This scene where Marion Crane gets stabbed to death is so psychologically effective with the film score because the screeching sound of the violin mimics sounds we biologically associate with stress and danger.
 This makes the scene significantly scarier and more unsettling.

 [Film Score of ‘Jaws’]

-Film score for ‘Jaws’ creates a different type of unsettlement.
-The anticipation of the danger is what makes each scene so scary because of the fact that the audience know that something bad is about to happen, but the characters in the movie don’t know, which adds suspense to the scene.
+The Film score for ‘Jaws’ creates a different unsettling feeling.
+Here, the audience knows that something bad is about to happen, but the characters in the movie don’t know, which adds suspense to the scene.
 We are warned of the danger through the film score and have no choice but to watch the horror unfold.
-As the music slowly speeds up, so does the camera, and the audience feel psychological terror from the disorder of the music and the anticipation of the inevitable.
+As the music slowly speeds up, so does the camera movement, and the audience feels psychological terror from the disorder of the music and the anticipation of the inevitable.

 [‘Dunkirk’ Film Score continue into background music]

-Other than creating an unsettlement, film scores can also heighten the intensity of a scene, or an entire movie.
-The best example of this is demonstrated in Christopher Nolan’s ‘Dunkirk’.
-I remember watching this movie at the theater, and each scene with the film score always felt very intense.
-I just assumed it was the horrific visuals of war that made me feel tensed, but by researching online, I figured out that it was actually due to a sound illusion in the score.
+Film scores can also heighten the intensity of a scene, or an entire movie.
+Consider Christopher Nolan’s ‘Dunkirk’.
+I remember watching this movie at the theater.
+I just assumed it was the horrific visuals of war that made me feel tense.
+But the effect is driven by a sound illusion in the score.

-In Dunkirk’s film score, ‘The Mole’, film score composer, Hans Zimmer takes advantage of an auditory illusion caused by something called a Shepard tone.
+In Dunkirk’s film score, ‘The Mole’, composer, Hans Zimmer takes advantage of an auditory illusion caused by something called a Shepard tone.

-You may be asking, what’s a Shepard Tone?

 [Explanation of Shepard Tone] 20ish sec